-The Ten Commandments, also known as the Decalogue, are laws that relate to worship and ethics in the Bible which are vital to Christianity, Judaism, and Islam.
+The Ten Commandments, also known as the Decalogue, are laws that relate to worship and ethics in the Bible which are vital to Christianity, and Judaism.
 These religions interpret them diversely and number the verses in Exodus 20:1-17 and Deuteronomy 5:4-21 differently into ten commandments.
 The Hebrew Bible contains these commandments in Exodus and Deuteronomy.
 The first mention is in Exodus 19 when the Israelites arrived at Mount Sinai.
 The Jewish traditions state that Exodus 20:1-17 is God’s first discourse of the commandments on two tablets, however Moses broke them during an act of anger towards the Israelites who, during his absence, collectively compelled Aaron to create a golden calf for them to worship.
 Much later Moses rewrote the ten commandments and placed in the ark of the covenant.
 Deuteronomy 5:6-21, repeats the commandments to the younger generations of Israelites.

 The Ten Commandments are not rules but rather guiding principles to different circumstances applied unanimously.
 In all the religious interpretations, none mentions any punishment for breaking the commandments.

 These commandments form the foundation of Jewish Law and the basis of the rest of the commandments in the Torah.
 Jewish culture gives various interpretations to the arrangement of the commandments on the tablet.
 One interpretation states that each tablet contained five commandments while the other states that the tablets were duplicates.
 During the rule of the Sanhedrin, those who defied some of the commandments faced the death penalty while in the Second Temple, faithfuls recited them daily.
 Currently, synagogues read the commandments thrice a year.